-Figure 4 illustrates world primary energy use and world population growth from 1850 to the present time, together with the six scenarios grouped into three cases, labelled A, B, and C. Primary energy requirements of the scenarios within each case are almost identical (see Table 6).
+Figure 4 illustrates world primary energy use and world population growth from 1850 to the present time, together with the six scenarios grouped into three cases, labeled A, B, and C. Primary energy requirements of the scenarios within each case are almost identical (see Table 6).

-The three cases indicate that global primary energy use would increase up to 3-fold by 2050, and 2 to 5-fold by 2100.
-Case A (High Growth) portrays primary energy growth rates approaching those of the historical experience since 1850, while Cases B (Middle Course) and C (Ecologically Driven) present substantially lower growth.
+The three cases indicate that global primary energy use would increase up to three-fold by 2050, and two- to five-fold by 2100.
+Case A (high growth) portrays primary energy growth rates approaching those of the historical experience since 1850, whereas Cases B (middle course) and C (ecologically driven) present substantially lower growth.
 Case C in particular represents a radical change, with emphasis on energy efficiency and conservation that results in a clear decoupling of energy and economic growth.

 The current developing countries account for the overwhelming proportion of the increase in global primary energy requirements.
-Energy demands increase modestly in the industrialised North in Case A, grow marginally in Case B, and actually decline in Case C.
+Energy demands increase modestly in the industrialized North in Case A, grow marginally in Case B, and actually decline in Case C.

 Table 6 sets out the basic figures by 2050 for primary energy supply and demand, the fuel mix, and final energy demand of the six scenarios.
-Investment and emissions implications are also provided, topics dealt with below in this paper.
+Investment and emissions implications are also provided.